 Trump's UN envoy often off-message, seems in his good graces

-Nikki Haley didn't wait to take office as U.S. ambassador to the United Nations to break with the Trump administration's foreign policy stances.
-At her Senate confirmation hearing, Haley bluntly accused Russia of being complicit of war crimes in Syria - going against the president-elect's talk of warmer relations with Moscow.
+In this April 12, 2017 file photo, U.S. UN Ambassador Nikki Haley address the Security Council after a vote on a resolution condemning Syria's use of chemical weapons failed, at U.N. headquarters.
+Haley didn't wait to take office as America's envoy to the United Nations to break with the Trump administration's foreign policy stances.

 |Title